OsomePteLtd/principles/src/frontend.md

 1. If some color is repeated several times in code, extract it to theme.

+## Disposition of components
+- Prefer using local components `your_mf/src/components` with a few exceptions
+- Use MF or websome-kit/agent-kit distribution if a component is required in several repos and aware of domain-specific
+- Use UI Kit distribution if a component represents the design token [websome](https://www.figma.com/file/I8WglqziPB5pYlFIqF43JE/Client-UI-Kit-(Web)?node-id=0-1&t=MuFhhOjUXP4sFRr2-0) or matches with the [MUI](https://mui.com/material-ui/)

 ## UI-kit

 1. Design components API for common usage rather than for specific one.